anurag698/fort-knox-exchange/PROMPT_BRIEF.md

 ### 5.1.
 Pro Trading Page (`/trade/[marketId]`)
 - **`ProTradingLayout.tsx`**: The main grid layout orchestrating all trading components.
-- **`ChartShell.tsx` & `ChartEngine.tsx`**: A two-part component. `ChartShell` is a safe wrapper that detects the environment. `ChartEngine` contains the full `lightweight-charts` implementation and is only rendered in environments that support WebSockets (i.e., not Firebase Studio preview).
+- **`ChartShell.tsx` & `ChartEngine.tsx`**: A two-part component. `ChartShell` acts as a wrapper that detects the environment and safely lazy-loads `ChartEngine`.
+The `ChartEngine` contains the full `lightweight-charts` implementation and is only rendered in environments that support WebSockets (i.e., not Firebase Studio preview).
 - **Chart Engine Features**:
     - **Real-time Candles**: Live data streamed via WebSocket from MEXC.
     - **Technical Indicators**: Toggleable SMA, EMA, RSI, and Bollinger Bands.